Frozen percolation in two dimensions: Introduction

 Let us briefly discuss some related results.
-A version of the $N$-parameter frozen percolation process on $\mathbb{Z}$ and the binary tree was investigated in \cite{Brouwer2005}.
-We already considered \cite{Aldous2000} where Aldous introduced the $\infty$-parameter frozen percolation process on the binary tree.
-However, we did not mention that this model has an other interesting, so called self organized critical (SOC), behaviour: For all $t>1/2,$ the distribution of the active clusters at time $t$ have the same distribution as critical clusters.
+A version of the $N$-parameter frozen percolation process on $\mathbb{Z}$ and the binary tree were investigated in \cite{Brouwer2005}.
+We already referred to \cite{Aldous2000} where Aldous introduced the $\infty$-parameter frozen percolation process on the binary tree.
+However, we did not mention that this model has another interesting, so called self organized critical (SOC), behaviour: For all $t>1/2,$ the distribution of the active clusters at time $t$ have the same distribution as critical clusters.
 Clearly, the $N$-parameter frozen percolation process on the triangular lattice does not have this property.
-A mean field version of the frozen percolation model on the complete graph investigated by R\'{a}th in \cite{Rath2009}.
+A mean field version of the frozen percolation model on the complete graph was investigated by R\'{a}th in \cite{Rath2009}.
 He showed that this model has similar SOC properties.
+Let us mention some results on another closely related model, the so called self-destructive percolation.
+Van den Berg and Brouwer \cite{Berg2004} introduced the model and investigated its properties in the cases where the underlying graph is the binary tree and the square lattice $\mathbb{Z}^{2}.$ Recently, the model on $\mathbb{Z}^{d}$ for large $d$ \cite{Ahlberg2013a} and on non-amenable graphs \cite{Ahlberg2013} was investigated.
 Finally, we refer to \cite{Bertoin2010} where a dynamics similar to frozen percolation was investigated on uniform Cayley trees.